 4. Press Spacebar to preview the file and check if that version is correct.

-5. Press Restore to restore the file.
+5. Click Restore to restore the file.

 Restoring your Mac using a Time Machine backup means bringing it back into the state it was in when the backup was made.
 All files in the backup will go back to the initial state, deleted files will be restored, and files created after the backup will be removed.

-Please consider this before restoring your Mac: if there are any files you have modified (and you wish to keep the modified versions) or created since the point you’re going to restore from, you should copy those to an external disk or USB stick.
+Please consider this before restoring your Mac: if there are any files you have modified (and you wish to keep the modified versions) or created after the point you’re going to restore from, you should copy those to an external disk or USB stick.

 To restore your entire Mac from a Time Machine backup, you need to boot into Recovery mode because you will be making changes to system files on the boot partition.
 The way you boot into Recovery mode differs depending on whether you have an Intel-based Mac or a Mac with Apple silicon.
 We’ve explained both below.